Piano Sonata No. 1 (Mozart)

 Wolfgang Amadeus Mozart's Piano Sonata No. 1 in C major, K. 279 / 189d (1774), is a piano sonata in three movements.
-It was written down, except for the first part of the opening movement, during the visit Mozart paid to Munich for the production of La finta giardiniera from late 1774 to the beginning of the following March.
-It is the first of his 18 piano sonatas.
+Except for the first part of the opening movement, it was written during the visit Mozart paid to Munich for the production of La finta giardiniera from December 1774 to March 1775.
+Although Mozart is known to have written at least five other solo piano sonatas in his youth, K. 279 is the first of his 18 extant solo piano sonatas.
 A typical performance of the sonata takes about 14 minutes.

 Movements

 The sonata is in 3 movements:

 I. Allegro

 The first movement, marked Allegro, is structured in sonata form; the exposition opens with a turning figure for the left hand, which forms the basis for much of this movement.
 After a repeat of the opening 2 bars, an Alberti bass is introduced for the left hand, whilst the right hand plays the melody based on the opening turning figure.
-The opening section uses chromatic appogiaturas for colour.
+The opening section uses chromatic appoggiaturas for colour.
 An imperfect cadence leads towards the dominant (G major) in preparation for the 2nd subject, as expected.
 The second subject focuses on rapid scales and leads to a perfect cadence in G major, ready for the development section.
 The exposition is repeated, which is standard for sonata form.
 The development begins in G minor uses the opening theme to follow a series of ascending arpeggios in several keys before moving towards G major and then back to the tonic, C major, for the recapitulation.
 The recapitulation follows a similar structure to the exposition, although the imperfect cadence that led to the dominant previously now leads to the final 10 bars of the exposition, this time in the tonic key.
 The first movement ends with a perfect cadence and a three bar elaboration on the tonic with an inverted c major chord.